 Can Anyone in the Vehicle Have an Open Container?

 Open containers are illegal for anyone to have in the vehicle.
-Drivers cannot have an open alcoholic beverage in their possession or in any area that is easily accessible to them.
+Drivers cannot have an open alcoholic beverage in their possession or in any area that is easily accessible.
 This includes the passenger area next to them and diagonally behind them.

 You can have an open container in your car if:

-The vehicle is designated for use to transport alcohol
+• The vehicle is designated for use in transporting alcohol

 It is important to note that if you’re transporting alcohol in your residential vehicle, it must be properly sealed and labeled and locked in a glovebox, trunk, or area behind the driver’s seat.